 feasibility

-Our project is technically very mature and can be implemented in a timely manner.
-The SALCOS® team and various external experts are continuing to work on optimizing the SALCOS concept .
-SALCOS implementation envisages a transformation process lasting several years in which blast furnaces and converters are gradually replaced by direct reduction plants and electric arc furnaces.
+Our plan to produce climate-neutral steel is technically very mature and can be implemented in the near future.
+The SALCOS® team and various external experts are continuing to work on optimizing the SALCOS® program.
+The SALCOS® implementation envisages a transformation process lasting several years.
+In order to ensure the production of green steel, blast furnaces and converters are to be gradually replaced by direct reduction plants and electric arc furnaces.

 EU